-When therapists do touch clients, the circumstances most frequently listed as appropriate include expressions of emotional support and reassurance and during the initial greeting or closing of sessions.
-The emotionally or socially immature (e.g., children or schizophrenics) and the distressed or depressed were most frequently mentioned as the types of clients who might particularly benefit from receiving nonerotic touches (Holroyd and Brodsky, 1977).
-Very brief nonerotic touching on the hand, back, and shoulders are the safest areas of touch and can still convey a caring, supportive message (Wilson, 1982).
+When therapists do touch clients, the circumstances most frequently listed as appropriate, include expressions of emotional support and reassurance, and during the initial greeting or closing of sessions.
+Very brief non-erotic touching on the hand, back, and shoulders are the safest areas of touch while still conveying a caring, supportive message (Wilson, 1982).

-Early surveys revealed that a majority of psychologists and psychiatrists never or rarely engaged in nonerotic touching (Holroyd & Brodsky, 1977; Kardener, Fuller, & Mensh, 1973).
-Approximately half of the therapists responding to the Holroyd and Brodsky (1977) survey thought that nonerotic contact (such as hugging, kissing, or affectionate touching) could benefit both male and female clients under certain conditions, but only 27% reported actually engaging in touching.
-Subsequent surveys suggested that nonerotic touching of clients had begun to increase.
+Early surveys revealed that a majority of psychologists and psychiatrists never or rarely engaged in non-erotic touching (Holroyd & Brodsky, 1977; Kardener, Fuller, & Mensh, 1973).
+Subsequent surveys suggested that non-erotic touching of clients had begun to increase.
 Stake and Oliver (1991) reported reasonably high rates of touching of the shoulder, arm, and hand and hugging by both male and female therapists with both male and female clients.
 Average rates were highest for women therapists and their female clients, and these touching behaviors were rarely viewed by the survey respondents as constituting misconduct.
 Similarly, the majority of respondents in the survey by Pope, Tabachnick, and Keith-Spiegel (1987) reported “sometimes” or “often” hugging clients or shaking their hands.
 The prevailing attitude seemed that both of these behaviors proved acceptable under most circumstances.
 Kissing clients on the lips or cheek occurred less often and would more likely qualify as unethical.

 More recent work suggests a return to greater caution regarding touching clients.
 Stenzel and Rupert (2004) found that 90% of their national survey sample never or only rarely touched clients.
 A handshake upon entering or exiting the session ranked as the most common tactile event.
 Successful lawsuits against therapists charged with sexually-motivated touching and sexual harassment may have chilled any form of touching beyond traditional formalities.